V0xelTech/KristedShop/README.md

 5. make a copy of the config if something goes wrong you can load it back `cp config.lua conf.lua`
 6. reboot the turtle

-## How does the config works?
+## How does the config work?
-Go to the config.lua and everything commented
+In config.lua, everything is commented, so you can read what everything does.